meharehsaan/android-dev/README.md

 ---

-A Fragment is a piece of an activity which enable more modular activity design.
-It will not be wrong if we say, a fragment is a kind of sub-activity.
+A Fragment is a piece of an activity which enable more `modular` activity design.
+It is a modular and `reusable` component that represents a portion of a `user interface` or behavior within an activity. (`sub-activity`)

 A fragment has its own layout and its own behaviour with its own life cycle callbacks.
 You can `add or remove` fragments in an activity while the activity is `running`.
 You can combine multiple fragments in a single activity to build a multi-pane UI.
 A fragment can be used in `multiple activities` Fragment life cycle is closely related to the life cycle of its host activity which means when the activity is paused, all the fragments available in the activity will also be stopped.
 A fragment can implement a behaviour that has `no user interface` component.

 ![[Fragment](https://www.tutorialspoint.com/android/android_fragments.htm)](https://www.tutorialspoint.com/android/images/fragment.jpg)

-- Single frame fragments − Single frame fragments are using for hand hold devices like mobiles, here we can show only one fragment as a view.
+- `Single frame fragments` − Single frame fragments are using for hand hold devices like mobiles, here we can show only one fragment as a view.

-- List fragments − fragments having special list view is called as list fragment
+- `List fragments` − fragments having special list view is called as list fragment.

-- Fragments transaction − Using with fragment transaction. we can move one fragment to another fragment
+- `Fragments transaction` − Using with fragment transaction. we can move one fragment to another fragment.

 ### Intents and Filters